 Trusts can be expensive to set up and maintain: depending on how and where you establish the trust, complex trusts may cost several thousand dollars to start and several thousand more to maintain.

-However, you can get a trust for just $280 from Policygenius when you purchase the Plus package, and you'll also get a will.
+However, you can get a trust from Policygenius, and you'll also get a will.

 Consider the nightmare scenario of setting aside money in a trust for your child to use for college only for the child to get seriously ill and rack up huge medical expenses.
 In that case, it may be difficult or even impossible for the child to access the trust funds.
 Additionally, if you have a discretionary trust, the trustee is wholly in charge of disbursing assets, which means they may clash with the beneficiary, especially if you choose an unprincipled or dishonest trustee.

 If you allocate the trust funds for your beneficiary to buy a house, will your beneficiary still get the funds if he or she moves into a van down by the river?
 It's important to seek proper legal advice and have an estate planning attorney draft the terms of your trust to avoid such complications.

 Recession-proof your money.
 Get the free ebook.

 Get the all-new ebook from Easy Money by Policygenius: 50 money moves to make in a recession.

 Trusts are just one part of your estate plan, but you have several options that can ensure your beneficiaries are taken care of after you're gone.